Doctor Answers: Where Is Kidney Pain Felt?

 Dr. Parra answers: Symptoms of kidney pain (renal pain) often signal a condition affecting the kidneys and can result from infection, injury, or other medical issues.
 Several authors agree in their reviews that the main signs of kidney pain include:

-- Fever and chills: Usually a sign of infection, these symptoms often point to a kidney infection and may coexist with bladder infections.
+• Fever and chills: Typically a sign of infection, these symptoms often indicate a kidney infection and may coexist with bladder infections.

-- Pain when urinating: Signals irritation in the bladder or lower urinary tract involvement.
+• Pain when urinating: A signal of irritation in the bladder or lower urinary tract involvement.

-- Blood in the urine: Also known as hematuria, can result from causes like urinary infections, stones, or cancer.
+• Blood in the urine: Also known as hematuria, it can result from causes like urinary infections, stones, or cancer.

-Other associated kidney pain symptoms may include a dull ache in the lower back, swelling, or tenderness in the kidney area.
-Recognizing these symptoms early can lead to prompt kidney pain treatment and relief.
+Other associated symptoms of kidney pain may include a dull ache in the lower back, swelling, or tenderness in the kidney area.
+Recognizing these symptoms early can lead to prompt treatment and relief of kidney pain.

 Dr. Parra answers: Kidney pain can have many underlying causes.
 The most frequent include:

-- Polycystic kidney disease: Hereditary condition leading to kidney enlargement and chronic pain.
+• Polycystic kidney disease: A Hereditary condition leading to kidney enlargement and chronic pain.

 Q: When should I see a doctor for kidney pain?